 Blegdamsvej 3, 2200 København N, Mærskt Tårnet, 7.2, Building: 07-02-86

-Since starting as a group leader in 2010, Julien Ochala has set up a productive and expanding research laboratory.
-In 2020, he has gathered a H-index of 25 with 56 peer-reviewed publications in journals such as Nature Reviews Neurology, Development, PNAS, Annals of Neurology or Acta Neuropathologica.
-Additionally, besides acting as external examiner for PhD theses, senior editor (Experimental Physiology and Frontiers in Physiology) or referee for scientific journals and funding bodies, he has regularly been invited to give research seminars at institutions including Institute of Myology in Paris, UCSD and University of Edinburgh.
+Since starting as a group leader in 2010, I have set up a productive and expanding research laboratory.
+In 2020, I have gathered a H-index of 26 with 61 peer-reviewed publications in journals such as Nature Reviews Neurology, Development, PNAS, Annals of Neurology or Acta Neuropathologica.
+Additionally, besides acting as external examiner for PhD theses, senior editor (Experimental Physiology and Frontiers in Physiology) or referee for scientific journals and funding bodies, I have regularly been invited to give research seminars at institutions including Institute of Myology in Paris, UCSD and University of Edinburgh.

 Primary fields of research

-In the Ochala group, the research work focuses on (i) the understanding of the cellular and molecular mechanisms causing acquired and genetic muscle diseases; and (ii) providing sufficient knowledge to identify drug targets and design novel therapeutic interventions (including exercise).
-For that, his laboratory uses primarily human muscle tissue but also animal samples together with a portfolio of techniques ranging from single molecule biophysics to whole muscle physiology and from X-ray diffraction to high-resolution confocal microscopy allowing deep mechanistic studies.
+My research focuses on the understanding of the regulation of muscle contraction in health and disease (at the cellular and molecular levels).
+To achieve this, my laboratory uses animal models and human tissue together with a portfolio of techniques ranging from single molecule biophysics to whole muscle physiology and from X-ray diffraction to high-resolution confocal microscopy allowing deep mechanistic studies